vokator-online/monda_py04_django/01_new_project_app/0101en_project_setup.md

 Also note, that database, since it is considered user data and not code, should never enter Github codebase.

-Replicate all the steps including user management actions to get familiar with the experience.
+Replicate all the steps including user management actions to get familiar with the process.